-Employees' personal advocacy and political activities must be done on their own time and not on District property.
-So No political contributions to candidates for public office may be reimbursed by the District.
+Employees' personal advocacy and political activities must be done on their own time.
+No political contributions to candidates for public office may be reimbursed by the District.
 The District will not discriminate against employees based on their lawful political activity engaged in outside of work.
 Any employee with any question as to the application of these rules should consult with his or her supervisor or General Manager immediately.